 Chat behavior and subsequent actions after posting the chat to MS Teams, depend solely on the preconfigured Preset (keyword: built-in automation).

-For example, it is the Preset that will kick off actions like adding a JSM comment to the work item after the chat has been started.
-Or that the chat will be backed up as a PDF file, if the work item is resolved.
+It is the Preset that will kick off actions like adding a JSM comment to the work item after the chat has been started.
+Or that the chat will be backed up as a PDF file, if the work item is resolved, for example.

 The Preset should to be configured before in the space settings.
 Alternatively, do so via the arrow.
 Make sure that the Preset has a clear and distinct name to find it easily in the drop down menu.